- The Academic Program

 Relationships Within The School Community

-A close, caring, working, learning, community of diverse people is the school’s greatest asset.
+A close, caring, working and learning community of diverse people is the school’s greatest asset.
 Students, faculty, administrators, staff members and parents must be mindful of their relationships and responsibilities to others.

 Students: Students need to show concern for the well-being of other students and respect their property, their time and their needs.
-Hazing or any other physical or emotional abuse or harassment, whether based on race, religion, ethnicity, gender, sexual orientation, physical appearance or background, is intolerable and will lead to disciplinary action.
+Hazing or any other physical, emotional abuse or harassment (including inappropriate jokes), whether based on race, religion, ethnicity, gender, sexual orientation, physical appearance or background, is intolerable and will lead to disciplinary action.
 Theft will lead to immediate suspension or expulsion.
 Students must be very cautious not to infringe on a fellow student’s need for and right to a calm and peaceful place to think, read and work.
-Students should remember and respect the fact that they are not alone and that others are sharing the gathering and work spaces.
+Students should remember and respect the fact that they are not alone and that others are sharing the gathering areas and work spaces.
 Therefore, dress and public displays of affection should at all times be respectful and not a distraction.
 Since we strive to be a diverse community, acceptance and respect for individual differences are essential.

 Faculty: Students are encouraged to establish a close personal working relationship with the faculty in and out of the classroom.
 They are encouraged to seek out faculty members in their offices to ask questions, receive extra help or simply to discuss issues of concern.
 However, they should honor a faculty member’s need for privacy and time for other work.
 This may mean conforming to posted office hours or making appointments.